4 Reasons to Raise Chicks & Ducklings Separately

 PHOTO: Jim Pennucci/Flickr

-Despite this appearance of idyllic farmyard togetherness, chicks and ducklings do not make the best brooder companions.
-It might be tempting to house the two types of babies together, for the sake of either cuteness or convenience.
+Raising ducklings is fun, cute and endearing.
+Backyard ducks can make a good flock along with chickens.
+They’re often seen together on farms, but chicks and ducklings do not make the best brooder companions.
+It might be tempting to house the two types of babies together.
 Yet multiple reasons exist why this pastoral pairing should be avoided, at least until the birds are fully feathered juveniles or adults.
 Read on for four of them.

 chick duckling